-I decided to keep the beans really simple.
-The bacon would give the beans a lot of flavor so I didn’t want to overdo it.
+Since the bacon would add a lot of flavor the rest of the flavors are kept simple.
 I drizzled a small amount of olive oil (you don’t need much because the bacon fat will start to melt however, I wanted a little to get the beans going and prevent from sticking to the grill pan), salt, pepper and the zest of a lemon onto the beans and mixed that in a bowl with the raw bacon slices and then threw them on a grill pan.

 I am a child from the 90’s.
 When Abercrombie and Fitch was cool and just coming out.
-I also grew up in a small town where we did not have a big mall and “school shopping” was a 3 hour trip to Green Bay, Wisconsin.
-By high school my friends and I pretty much all had the same outfits from Abercrombie or J. Crew (the best catalogs you could order from).
 Abercrombie soon started coming out with their risqué catalogs with half naked girls on them but the catalog had more than clothes and skin.
 It had food recipes!
 I remember showing my dad a recipe for grilled chicken kabobs that was so good.
 I never remembered exactly what was in it, I just remember the combination of lemon and oregano.
 To this day I usually use some kind of concoction similar when I marinate chicken for kabobs.
-The acid from the lemon makes the chicken so juicy and tender.
-I decided I would modify my usual kabob marinade go to this time.
-I used olive oil, the juice and zest of 2 lemons, Dijon mustard, grated garlic (you can use your zester to do this or chopped garlic works fine, I like grating it because it gets finer and the juice of the clove of garlic comes out more and infuses in the marinade), oregano, cayenne, salt and pepper.

 - 1/3 c. olive oil plus more for drizzling